 Color casts pair well with an initial steep desaturation - to add a color cast, use the saturation slider on the left of the Master wheel to bring down saturation considerably.
-Then drag the center point
+Then drag the center point of the Master wheel (or other color wheels) towards the preferred cast color.
+Avoid the Hue/Saturation effect - its saturation slider does not handle saturation correctly.

-6 OLPF Diffusion The Alexa feature
+6 OLPF Diffusion